vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 2. How to read this chart?

-   The vertical distance now effectively shows the speed that we're achieving towards the target.
+   Because of the circular projection, the vertical distance now effectively shows the speed that we're achieving towards the target.

    ![pic1](images/result-radar1.png)